Rendering Architecture

 struct.

-our rendering.
-Rendering consists of changing sprite parameters
+rendering.
+Rendering consists of changing sprite parameters (position

 struct.